Procedure: Professional Staff Scholarship Scheme (PSSS)

 Preparation and submission of scheme applications

-- Staff members details, details of the development initiative, and funding requested
+- Staff members details, details of the development initiative, and funding requested;

-- Supervisor’s supporting statement, and Dean, Director, Service Division Director or College General Manager endorsement.
+- Supervisor’s supporting statement, and Dean, Director, Service Division Director or College General Manager endorsement;

 Scholarship selection committee composition

-Membership will rotate on a two year basis
+Membership rotates on a two year basis

 Communication of outcome